jramb/xlscripter/README.md

 You will need this:
   * xlscripter.jar
   * Java (JRE is sufficient)
-  * your transformer-clj (or just the templater.clj, also see examples for inspiration)
   * your input.xls(x)
+  * optional: your transformer-clj (or just the templater.clj, also see examples for inspiration)

 Then